co-cart/cocart-api-reference-docs/source/includes/wp-api-v2/_introduction.md

 - [Ruby](https://rubygems.org/gems/woocommerce_api) Library

 <aside class="warning">
-	<strong>5th July 2018</strong> - All of the official libraries require authentication so using them for this API is NOT RECOMMENDED.
-So please ignore the code examples provided for those libraries as they are no longer usable.
-I will update the documentation when I have more free time to work on this project.
-Only all cURL examples are still OK to use.
+	All of the official libraries require authentication so using them for this API is NOT RECOMMENDED.
 </aside>

 ### Third party libraries ###